top of page

 • Common risk factors for CSA include systolic heart failure, atrial fibrillation, cerebrovascular diseases, and the use of opioid drugs, which may also be the risk factors associated with complex OSA (1).

-1.Wang J, Wang Y, Feng J, Chen BY, Cao J. Complex sleep apnea syndrome.
+1.Wang J, Wang Y, Feng J, Chen BY, Cao J. Complex sleep apnoea syndrome.
 Patient preference and adherence.
 2013;7:633.

-2.Roberts EG, Raphelson JR, Orr JE, LaBuzetta JN, Malhotra A. The Pathogenesis of Central and Complex Sleep Apnea.
+2.Roberts EG, Raphelson JR, Orr JE, LaBuzetta JN, Malhotra A. The Pathogenesis of Central and Complex Sleep Apnoea.
 Current Neurology and NeuroscieCommon risk factors for CSA include systolic heart failure, atrial fibrillation, cerebrovascular diseases, and use of opioid drugs, which may also be the risk factors associated with CompSAS.nce Reports.
 2022 May 19:1-8.

 Type_of_sleep_apnea_2_e26b6625-f53c-4e6a-8a85-8df23e584d64_edited.jpg